samthor/but-unzip/README.md

 ### Dynamically import inflate

-You might want to be tricky and only fetch `pako` if you need to:
+You should only fetch `pako` if you need to, because again, 90% of people don't need it:

 ```js
 import { unzip, inflateRaw as platformInflateRaw } from 'but-unzip';